• Dog Shock Collar – The Good and The Bad

 Most importantly, the group of dogs that received a shock for not abiding by a recall (Here) command, were also significantly elevated.

-The results from Schalke’s study indicate that shock collars are extremely risky to use even for the short term.
+The results from Schalke’s study indicate that electronic collars are extremely risky to use even for the short term.
 Stress levels of the dogs were high after just 7 days, and were elevated as soon as they returned to the shock treatment environment.
-This is consistent with Polsky’s study, which show that dogs associate the shock and stress they receive with the environment itself.
+This is consistent with Polsky’s study, which show that dogs may associate the shock and stress they receive, with the environment itself.

-This study provides strong evidence that shock collars are inappropriate for most kinds of dog training, as even simple recall training will result in elevated stress levels, and a lower quality of life.
+This study provides strong evidence that shock collars are inappropriate for most kinds of dog training, as even common recall training will result in elevated stress levels, and a lower quality of life.

 Remember that Schalke’s results show this negative attachment forming in a matter of 7 days.